LeonardoSasaki/LeonardoSasaki/README.md

 ✏️ Feel free to contribute in my projects.
 For contact, use the email in the description.

-📂 Current projects im working at: DeadSock, Bonfire </details>
+📂 Current projects im working at: DeadSock </details>
 <details><summary><h2>🌐 PT-BR</h2></summary>
 <h2> ℹ️ Sobre mim </h2>